 Which can lead to insecurity and uncertainty on your part and frustration on your spouse’s part?

-9. Projecting your own insecurities onto your spouse
+9. Projecting your insecurities

 We often assume that everybody thinks in the same way that we do, but they often don’t.
 A classic example of a person projecting their insecurities in a marriage is when one spouse is unusually quiet (usually the male).